kaplayjs/kaplay-site/guides/en/advanced/ai.md

 url: ai
 ---

-# Three ways to automate characters or buildings.
+# Three ways to automate characters, buildings or other entities.

-## State component
+## The state component

 The state component models a FSM or Finite State Machine.
 It is not exclusively used for AI, but also helps everywhere where there are a finite amount of states with strict transitions between them (like going from walking to jumping to falling to idle).
 A simple AI can be modeled using states and transitions between them.